TroyAlford/react-jsx-parser/README.md

   showWarnings: false, // if true showWarnings, rendering errors are output with console.warn

+  renderError: undefined, // if specified, this function can be used to render errors as a fallback

   renderInWrapper: true, // if false, the HTML output will have no <div> wrapper }
 ```